 It is important to know that not every pill is suitable for every woman.
 You should speak with your health care provider about the factors that may affect which method of contraception you choose.
-Consider your menstrual symptoms, cardiovascular health, and other medications that may hinder the effectiveness or produce more symptoms or risk for serious adverse effects.
+Consider your menstrual symptoms, cardiovascular health, and other medications that may hinder the effectiveness or produce more symptoms, or increase the risk for serious adverse effects.
 To make contraception more affordable, ask your health care provider about prescribing generic birth control or if they have any available coupons for brand-name pills.

 Cost of Birth Control Pills Frequently Asked Questions (FAQs)

 Many women end up trying multiple forms of contraception.
-Finding the one that works best for you may take trial-and-error.
+Finding the one that works best for you may take trial and error.
 Consider your susceptibility to side effects, adverse conditions, and the other birth control options available.

 Virtual care for only $25 per visit

 Virtual primary care, urgent care, and behavioral health visits are only $25 with a Mira membership.